rmcwhae/russellmcwhae.ca/content/journal/the-pendulum-swings.md

 > I liked my story.
 I liked my characters.
 And still there came a point when couldn’t write any longer because I didn’t know what to write.
 Like Pilgrim in John Bunyan’s epic, I had come to a place where the straight way was lost.
 I wasn’t the first writer to discover this awful place, and I’m a long way from being the last; this is the land of writer’s block.

 Interestingly enough, my church was doing a book study of _The Pilgrim’s Progress_, Bunyan’s Christian allegorical work written in 1678, at the very same time.
-Such a cool reading moment!

 How often have terrific novels fallen flat after being adapted for the screen?
 A common lament for books-turned-movies is that “the book was better than the movie.”
 Recently, Apple TV+ started promoting _The Mosquito Coast_, a TV series inspired by the 1981 Paul Theroux novel of the same name.
 Though my Apple TV+ subscription had long since lapsed, I could preview the first episode for free (it would have to have been _really_ good for me to consider resubscribing to Apple TV+).
 Prior to this, I read an e-book version of the 1981 novel in order to understand the original story before comparing it to its TV adaptation.